James Berry

 • Discrimination of all forms.

-He has a particular interest in the cross section between employment and professional discipline.
-He has advised on internal investigations and contractual disciplinary procedures.
+James has a particular interest in the cross section between employment and professional discipline.
+He has advised and appeared in a number of cases in which discrimination and whistleblowing claims have arisen out of disciplinary investigations and proceedings.

 Business and specialist crime